QMUL/wacky/README.md

 # wacky program

 Wacky is a C++ program that can be built with CMake.
 It uses Boost's memory mapping to map the large ukWaC data files, resulting in a lower memory usage.
-It can (and should) use [Intel's Math Library](https://software.intel.com/en-us/intel-mkl/) for extra speed when working out Kronecker products and matrix multiplication.
 There is an early draft of a CUDA version of the program but this is incomplete and should be ignored.

 Wacky creates a lot of files in its *working directory*.
 These files are summaries and conversions for use with later stages of wacky, or in other programs such as [word2vec](https://code.google.com/archive/p/word2vec) and [Tensorflow](https://www.tensorflow.org/tutorials/word2vec).